How much do you really know about mice and rats?

 Although the temperature can vary in the Western U.S., rodents can still be a problem in the fall for homeowners.
 Mice and rats may be forced into new areas to look for food, and sometimes warmth, as the seasons change.
 This could bring them close to your home.
 To keep them out of your home, you need to be able to outsmart them.
 Western Exterminator is here to help you do that.

-To help you stay prepared this season, we’ve published a new Rodent Prevention Tips Sheet, now available for download.
-Here’s what you’ll learn in the new sheet:
+To help you stay prepared this season, we’ve published a Rodent Prevention Tips Sheet, now available for download.
+Here’s what you’ll learn:

 - Facts about mice and rats and how they enter your home